extendr/artwork/README.md

-# artwork
-Artwork for the extendr project
+# Artwork for the extendr project